maddieblackbird/self-funded-activations-analysis/README.md

 - Processes 300,000+ transactions and 23,000+ activations
 - Typical run time: 30-60 seconds
-- Output: ~250 qualifying activations for the analysis period
+- Output: ~250 rows (248 unique activations broken out by week)
+  - Week 1: ~113 activation-week combinations
+  - Week 2: ~137 activation-week combinations
+  - A small number of activations may appear in both weeks if they span the week boundary